 Reliability & safety

-The Maserati GranTurismo was too much of a niche model to feature in our Driver Power 2014 owner satsifaction survey, although we've heard of few major problems.
+Not enough Maserati GranTurismo owners provided feedback for it to feature in our recent Driver Power owner satisfaction surveys, although we've heard of few major problems.
 With expensive sports cars such as the Maserati, it pays to keep up with maintenance – a fully stamped service book will add a lot of value to the car when you come to sell it.